-Way N. 5: Buy night-time tickets to the Colosseum with underground access
+Way N. 5: Buy night-time tickets to the Colosseum with access to the underground

 If you think that the sight of the Colosseum during the day is amazing, try picturing it at night.
 I once saw it from the plane as I was landing in Rome and let me tell you, it was splendid!
-Needless to say, I wholeheartedly recommend visiting the Colosseum at night – of all the various options I have given to get tickets to the Colosseum and skip the lines, this is the one I recommend the most!
+As I have anticipated before, this is my favorite way to visit the Colosseum, and of all the various options I have given to get tickets to the Colosseum and skip the lines, this is the one I recommend the most!